eduvpn/documentation/SOURCE_ROUTING.md

 First we test it manually, before making these rules permanent:

 ```
+$ sudo ip -4 rule add to 10.10.10.0/24 lookup main
 $ sudo ip -4 rule add from 10.10.10.0/24 lookup vpn
+$ sudo ip -6 rule add to fd00:4242:4242:4242::/64 lookup main
 $ sudo ip -6 rule add from fd00:4242:4242:4242::/64 lookup vpn
 ```

+The `to` rules are needed to make sure traffic between VPN clients uses the `main` table so traffic between VPN clients remains possible (if allowed by the firewall).

 ### Routes